 IWDM: They know I love them.
-They are better to know they didn't have any appreciation for any scripture.
+They are better than those that didn't have any appreciation for any scripture.
 Now it is my belief that he put the sacred book among us, calling us Muslims.
 By placing the Quran in the context of his own experiment, understand this, in his own experiment with abstract reasoning.
 Now I have to explain this to most of you, but there are among you many in the audience and behind you who understand abstract reasoning.

 Abstract reasoning uses concrete to talk about that that is not concrete, uses physical thing like this to talk about something that's not physical.
 It will use a physical thing to talk about your spirit, a physical thing to talk about your moral life, a physical thing to talk about your mentality or your mental make up.
 It'll use physical things to talk about things that are not tangible, not touchable, not physical.
 This is abstract reasoning.

-I may say to you that a lot of the satiric language has abstract reasoning.
+I may say to you that a lot of esotaric language has abstract reasoning.
 Metaphysics, abstract reasoning, metaphysics.
 These languages that uses the material to address the nonmaterial are using abstract reasoning if it follows some kind of logic.
-Now Farrak said, "Islam is mathematics."
+Now Farad said, "Islam is mathematics."
 His words, not my words, not Elijah Muhammad's words, my father's words, his words.
 He said, "Islam is mathematics."
-Well, I just go and study mathematics if I'm going to take him literally.
+Well, I'll just go and study mathematics if I'm going to take him literally.
 Islam is mathematics?
-Why keep the Quran?
+Well keep the Quran?
 I'm going to study mathematics.

 Something in us told us that there was more to understand than what was reaching the ear.
-Human beings are not completely without brains, even though we would have been deprived of having contact with education [unintelligible 01:10:19] to education.
+Human beings are not completely without brains, even though they have been deprived of having contact with education exposed to education.
 They have some brains, something in us, and we have a human soul.
 That's what's important.
 Something in us told us, "We can't understand this, it sounds good."
-So we gave thought of it rhythmically like you dance to the music.
+So we just thought of it rhythmically like you dance to the music.
 We followed it rhythmically.
 It sound good from this man who said, "We are black and superior."
 Sound good from the man who said, "We are black and G-d."
 In our state that we were in.
 It sound so good you can say, "Snails eaten raw is delicious."
 "Yes sir, praise be to Allah."

 [laughter]

 IWDM: "Snakes make the best bed partners, sleep with snakes."
 "Yes sir, praise be to Allah."
 You couldn't hear anything wrong from a man that said so much and in such a powerful way to you, to make you feel good about yourself.
 You couldn't hear anything nothing he said out of his mouth would have been wrong.
 He couldn't say anything stupid.
-"Four men met up in a mother ship, a plane with a wheel and a wheel that went up in 1919 it's still up there.
+"Four men met up in a mother ship, a plane with a wheel in a wheel that went up in 1919 it's still up there.
 No toilets and no food."
 "Yes sir, yes sir.
 All praise is due to Allah."
 "That mother ship is coming to rescue you all, take you from this devil and destroy all America."
 "Yes sir, praise be to Allah.
 I know it's the truth."

 [laughter]